 We provide learning supports that are tailored to the needs of individual learners.

-Students who successfully complete the course may gain entry to Third Level Institutes and Colleges through the Higher Education Links Scheme.
-This course is linked to the majority of Nursing Colleges in Ireland.
-The number of places available are restricted.
-Check with the Admissions office of individual institutions for further details.
+- Students who successfully complete the course may gain entry to Third Level Institutes and Colleges through the Higher Education Links Scheme.

 Click here for details of CAO Requirements Lookup.